leblancd/kube-v6/README.md

  * Add static routes on each node to other nodes' pod subnets using the target node's host address as a next hop.

 #### Why run in IPv6-only mode rather than running in dual-stack mode?
-The first phase of implementation for IPv6 on Kubernetes will target support for IPv6-only clusters.
+The first phase of implementation for IPv6 on Kubernetes (introduced in Kubernetes Version 1.9) will target support for IPv6-only clusters.
 The main reason for this is that Kubernetes currently only supports/recognizes a single IP address per pod (i.e. no multiple-IP support).
 So even though the CNI bridge plugin supports dual-stack (as well as support for multiple IPv6 addresses on each pod interface) operation on the pods, Kubernetes will currently only be aware of one IP address per pod.

 #### What is the purpose of NAT64 and DNS64 in the IPv6 Kubernetes cluster topology diagram?
 We need to be able to test IPv6-only Kubernetes cluster configurations.
 However, there are many external services (e.g. DockerHub) that only work with IPv4.
 In order to interoperate between our IPv6-only cluster and these external IPv4 services, we configure a node outside of the cluster to host a NAT64 server and a DNS64 server.
 The NAT64 server operates in dual-stack mode, and it serves as a stateful translator between the internal IPv6-only network and the external IPv4 Internet.
 The DNS64 server synthesizes AAAA records for any IPv4-only host/server outside of the cluster, using a special prefix of 64:ff9b::.
 Any packets that are forwarded to the NAT64 server with this special prefix are subjected to stateful address translation to an IPv4 address/port.